M-o-a-T/forth/doc/tut/start-here.rst

 separating different abstractions from each other, because it only has one flat vocabulary.

-Thus we split that up, mostly by using somewhat-mangled code from Manfred Mahlow that's included in the Mecrisp Stellaris distribution.
+Thus we split that up, mostly by using somewhat-mangled code by Manfred Mahlow (clarification: this project somewhat-mangles Manfred's code) that's included in the Mecrisp Stellaris distribution.

-`Check here </doc/voc.rst>`_ how to use (our version of) vocabulary code.
+`Check here </doc/voc.rst>`_ how to use it.

 Object-oriented Forth
 ---------------------